top of page

 3–5 weeks out: Doable for photoshoot scheduling and possible prints

-2 weeks or less: Tight but doable if the scheduling works out, but prints are unlikely
+2 weeks or less: Tight but doable if you can find a photographer with availability, but prints are unlikely

 Pro tip: Book your session early in your engagement and use it as a warm-up to get comfortable in front of the camera.
-It’s a confidence booster *and* a great excuse to feel hot as hell during a high-stress season.
+It’s a confidence booster and a great excuse for self care during the stressful wedding planning season.
 Even better?
 Find a wedding photographer who offers bridal boudoir add-ons (Hi, I'm Gracie - a candid Portland wedding photographer available to shoot wherever you're in love.
-Reach out to chat about your 2025 - 2027 celebration).
+Reach out to chat about your 2026 - 2027 celebration).

 What do I *do* with the photos?

-This is your permission slip to do *whatever the hell you want*.
+The truth is you can do whatever the hell you want with your bridal boudoir.
 But here are some popular (and badass) ideas:

-Include a print in your vow book or a small framed photo for their eyes only
+• Include a print in your vow book (like a sexy little love note) or a small framed photo for their eyes only

-Turn it into a mini film or reel for a spicy first-look moment
+• Turn it into a mini film or video for a spicy first-look moment

 How do I find the right creative boudoir photographer?

-Boudoir is intimate — you want a photographer who gets your energy, hypes you up without making it weird, and knows how to create a space where you actually feel comfortable being seen.
+Boudoir is intimate, so you want a photographer who gets your energy, hypes you up without making it weird, and knows how to create a space where you feel comfortable in your own skin.
 That’s why consultations matter.
-Take the time to talk with your options, peek behind the Instagram grid, and make sure you’re choosing someone you’d actually want to spend an hour half-naked in a room with.
+Take the time to talk with your options, peek behind the Instagram grid, and make sure you’re choosing someone you’d be comfortable spending an hour half-naked with.
 (Seriously.)

-If you’re even thinking about booking a shoot, that’s your sign.
-Let’s make something your partner will love forever.
+If you’re even thinking about booking a shoot, that’s your sign to reach out - let’s make something you and your partner will love forever.

 Comments